On Thursday morning, once we were sure that the motor was in

-On Thursday morning, once we were sure that the motor was in good shape, we took the lines in and left Chesapeake City, Maryland and crossed the Chesapeake and Delaware Canal to Schaffer’s Marina where we fueled up.
-After topping off, we headed west out of the canal and at last into the Maryland portion of the Chesapeake Bay.
+the Chesapeake and Delaware Canal to Schaffer’s Marina where we fueled up.
+After topping off, we headed west out of the

 Once we passed the range light marking the west entrance to the canal I felt my blood pressure drop tremendously.
 We had been on a long trip so far, and we still had a lot of water ahead of us, but at least I was on my home water of the Chesapeake Bay.
 The weather was absolutely beautiful that day, and I couldn’t help but think that we really deserved it after all that we had been through over the past few days.
 Luckily, we left at the beginning of ebb tide which helped push us down the bay that much faster.